Ilyesoua/Native-Benchmark-2025/docs/architecture.md

 # 🧱 Architecture Overview

-This document provides a visual and descriptive overview of the architecture used for the benchmark project comparing Spring, Quarkus, Micronaut, Go, and Rust stacks.
+This document provides a visual and descriptive overview of the architecture used for the benchmark project comparing Spring, Quarkus, Go, and Rust stacks.

 ---